aalexlu/content/Phonology/15 Tone.md

 ## Tone Association

-tone melodies: left-to-right association and spreading
+tone melodies: L→R or R→L  association and spreading

 - if underlying tones < TBUs: last tone to get assigned will spread to all remaining TBUs
 - if underlying tones > TBUs: sometimes multiple tones link to same TBU